Hans Wegner: Later years and revival

 After the fallout with Salesco, Wegner became more attached to PP Møbler.
 PP Møbler was a supplier to A.P.
 Stolen but didn't produce furniture under its own name.
 From 1962 to 1968, Wegner used PP Møbler workshop to create prototypes and experiments; when successful, the designs would go into production with other manufacturers like Getama and A.P.
 Stolen.
 In 1969, he urged the company to produce under its own brand name and his first chair especially for PP Møbler (PP201).
 Wegner also designed their logo.
 As Wegner's other manufacturers closed down, he moved production of many pieces originally designed for Andreas Tuck, A.P.
 Stolen, and Johannes Hansen to PP Møbler.

 Wegner's later work under PP Møbler took a distinctive turn from his earlier designs.
 His chairs began to look more Scandinavian, functionalist, and Apollonian.
-He started using lighter colored woods as foreign and exotic woods became less appealing to consumers.
+He started using lighter coloured woods as foreign and exotic woods became less appealing to consumers.
 To appeal to consumers interests, many of Wegner's early designs PP inherited were released in lighter woods (like maple) instead of the darker woods (like teak) with which the designs were originally produced.
 A signature characteristic of many chairs created for PP Møbler is a light wood chair with an inlay of darker wood in the top rail.
 This can be seen in the PP201, PP62, PP63, and PP701.

 Wegner hired his daughter Marianne, who was also a designer, to work at his design studio in 1973.
 In 1975, they collaborated on creating a streetlamp for a Louis Poulsen design competition.
 The lamp, informally called the Wegner Lamp (Danish: Wegner lygten), won first place in the competition and can be found today around Tønder, Denmark.

 In 1978, DFDS commissioned Wegner and PP Møbler to create 800 chairs for the Dana Anglia ferry.
 The resulting chair (PP52/PP62 or the "Ferry Chair") has been regarded for its remarkable durability.
 In 1982, someone contacted PP Møbler for a replacement seat after they found a PP52 chair washed up on the west coast of Denmark.
 It turned out to be the version made exclusively for the ferry.
 Even though the chair had fallen off the ferry and traveled through the North Sea, the frame remained intact and only required a new seat.

 In the late 1990s, Danish modern and the broader Mid century modern movement experienced a revival in international interest.
 Wegner, like many designers of the period, saw a surge of renewed interest in their work.
 Wegner's furniture was now in such demand that he was cited as "the man of the hour in a hot collecting market" in a 1998 New York Times article.